Tofthaslund/Fit4You/README.md

 This page provides a list of programs which users can buy.
 There are filters and a sort function to aid in the search.
 Once they click into a program, it takes them to a page which provides a bit more information about that program and from here, they can add it to their shopping bag.

 ### Shopping Bag Page
 Users can add this to their shopping bag and go to checkout or keep adding more programs.
 The shopping bag shows the total which is calculated automatically based on the programs they add.
-They can delete the class if no longer required or if they want to add more programs, there is a button which takes them back to book more programs.
+They can delete the program if no longer required or if they want to add more programs, there is a button which takes them back to book more programs.
 Once they have added all the programs to the shopping bag, they can go to the Checkout page by clicking on the checkout button link.

 ### Checkout Page
 Here the user can enter their billing details to complete the checkout.
 If they need to update the shopping bag at any point before billing, they have the option to go back to the main site by clicking on a button.
 In this page, the users are provided with an option to save their details by logging into the site.
 If they don't want that option, they can click on Complete Order button to complete the transaction which triggers an automatic mail to their email address provided with the necessary details.
 If they want to save the details for future, they can register or login from the page or from the navbar.